Cumulocity-IoT/apama-streaming-analytics-docker-samples/applications/README.md

 The most educational way to go through the sample applications is in this
 order:

     Simple/                Injecting EPL into a correlator
-    Adapter/         Connecting a correlator and the IAF Weather/         Running Ant-exported projects and generating dashboards MemoryStore/     Using volumes for persistent state across rebuilds
+    Adapter/               Connecting a correlator and the IAF (not available with Apama Core) Weather/               Running Ant-exported projects and generating dashboards (not available with Apama Core) MemoryStore/           Using volumes for persistent state across rebuilds UniversalMessaging/    Use UM for communication between two Apama correlators (not available with Apama Core)

 Each sample contains a README with information specific to that sample, describing what it does and how to interact with the containers that it